aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 }
 ```

-4. Find a value for query execution
+4. Find a sample value for cycle_number for query execution.

 Execute the following query to get a valid *cycle_number* value for *key* equals *register* and *value* is *YES*. **We will be using this value in all subsequent tests.**